How to Figure Out Your College Costs

 From admission to fees and beyond, there's a lot that goes into the cost of college.
 Here's how to research total costs when you're searching for schools.

 When searching for colleges, you may find yourself asking questions about all kinds of numbers: How many students are enrolled at a given college or university?
 What SAT or ACT scores are needed to be admitted?
 How many miles is the school from your home?
 All these numbers are important, but one question may trump them all: how much will it cost to attend?
 There’s no getting around the fact that college is expensive.
-With room and board included, average costs for attending public four-year colleges now top $20,000 yearly, according to the College Board.
-For private four-year schools, the total exceeds $45,000.
+With room and board included, the average annual cost of attending a public four-year college now exceeds $27,000, while at private four-year colleges, the total cost surpasses $58,000, according to the College Board.
 That’s more than an entire year’s income for some families.
 Keep in mind that these are averages.
 Expenses at some colleges can be much greater or much less.
 Factors such as the type of college and the amount of potential financial aid make a huge difference in costs.

 The basic information to know